How do I find my advisor?

 Prior to professional admission, students are advised by staff in the Engineering Student Services (ESS) office located in the engineering library.
 After professional admission, students are advised by members of the Mechanical & Materials Engineering faculty.
-If you are unsure of your adviser's name, look in your MYRED account (your adviser is also listed on your degree audit) or contact the staff in the Mechanical & Materials Engineering office, W342 NH.
-Take charge of your UNL career and meet with your adviser every semester.
-When you know your adviser’s name, you can find contact information on our Faculty-Staff site.
+If you are unsure of your advisor's name, look in your MYRED account (your advisor is also listed on your degree audit) or contact the staff in the Mechanical & Materials Engineering office, W342 NH.
+Take charge of your UNL career and meet with your advisor every semester.
+When you know your advisor’s name, you can find contact information on our Faculty-Staff site.

 What are ACE electives?

 ACE stands for Achievement Centered Education, which is the general education standard for all students entering the University of Nebraska-Lincoln.
 In the Mechanical Engineering program, you must take one course each from ACE areas 5, 6, 7, and 9 to satisfy the ACE requirements; ACE areas 1, 2, 3, 4, 8 and 10 are satisfied by other required courses for the program.